Europe considers euro zone budget, pooling borrowing

-BRUSSELS (Reuters) - Euro zone states should consider clubbing together to borrow as well as paying into a central budget that could be used to help struggling peers, according to a report prepared for a meeting of EU leaders.
+BRUSSELS (Reuters) - Euro zone countries should consider clubbing together to borrow as well as paying into a central budget that could be used to help struggling countries, according to a report prepared by senior European officials ahead of a meeting of leaders.

-The interim report charts a path towards closer fiscal integration among the 17 countries using the euro as they struggle to contain an economic crisis.
-It was prepared by Herman Van Rompuy, who as president of the European Council will chair a European Union summit next week.
+The interim report, prepared by Herman Van Rompuy, who as president of the European Council will chair a summit meeting next week, charts a path towards closer fiscal integration among the 17 countries using the euro as they struggle to contain an economic crisis.

 The fund could be used to help a country such as Spain, which has unemployment of 25 percent and is struggling to reinvigorate growth.
 In exchange for budget rigor, the pan-euro zone fund could provide targeted assistance.